kekland/NISApi/README.md

 *(Optional) You can remove folder Utilities, but then you should refactor the code so you can remove all DebugLog class calls*

+4. You SHOULD call NISApi.Init(getBaseContext()) before any NISApi calls.
+Good way to do it will be in Application's setBaseContext() method.

 # Classes

 ## NISApi